 The DDI process

-Developmental drop-ins are short lesson observations, ensuring continuous reflection on teaching and learning.
-These take place throughout the year, followed by coaching-style feedback using the KGA Principles of Teaching and the Walkthrus.
+Developmental drop-ins are short lesson observations which take place throughout the year, ensuring continuous reflection on teaching and learning.
+All colleagues are entitled to six DDIs per year, all of which are followed by coaching-style feedback using the KGA Principles of Teaching and the Tom Sherrington's WalkThrus.

 DDI Feedback

-DDI feedback follows a coaching model, with a discussion of Strengths from the observation, and a coaching conversation around the Actionable Next Steps, linked to an appropriate Walkthru.
+DDI feedback uses an instructional coaching model, with a discussion of Strengths from the observation, and a coaching conversation around the Actionable Next Step, linked to an appropriate WalkThru.
+All Strengths and Actionable Next Steps are linked to one of the Principles of Teaching.

 They are short, five step pedagogical frameworks used to support the coaching conversation as part of the DDI feedback, and support staff in improving certain areas of teaching and learning.